-- 1. GOAL: At least 50% of students in the lowest 25 % in grades 4-8 will make learning gains on the FSA ELA and Mathematics by: - Improving one or more achievement levels from one year to the next; or - Level 1 and 2 students increasing their score from one subcategory to a higher subcategory; - Students performing below proficiency will receive intensive interventions in grades 3-5 and students in grades 6-8 will be scheduled in the appropriate intensive course - The school will use RtI/MTSS framework as prevention-oriented approach to link assessment and instruction.
-Using real-time data from frequent assessment results, the school will provide the necessary individual, classroom and/or school-wide intervention programs which include: requiring students to attend specific targeted tutoring during and after school; - The school will inform instruction and adjust interventions through the RtI/MTSS process, as necessary, depending upon the student's academic growth and attainment of the grade level/course standards. - B. Describe any mission-specific educational goals and targets for the school not captured by state accountability requirements.
+- 1. GOAL: At least 50% of students in the lowest 25 % in grades 4-5 will make learning gains on the FSA ELA and Mathematics by: - Improving one or more achievement levels from one year to the next; or - Level 1 and 2 students increasing their score from one subcategory to a higher subcategory;

+- Students performing below proficiency will receive intensive interventions in grades 3-5. - The school will use RtI/MTSS framework as prevention-oriented approach to link assessment and instruction.
+Using real-time data from frequent assessment results, the school will provide the necessary individual, classroom and/or school-wide intervention programs which include: requiring students to attend specific targeted tutoring during and after school: - The school will inform instruction and adjust interventions through the RtI/MTSS process, as necessary, depending upon the student's academic growth and attainment of the grade level/course standards. - B. Describe any mission-specific educational goals and targets for the school not captured by state accountability requirements.
 State goals clearly in terms of the measures or assessments the school plans to use.